rehierl/metalsmith-doctoc/readme.md

 When metalsmith's pipeline is run, MDT will then execute the integrated LP when it encounters that file. 'doctoc-default' will then extract the file's TOC and generate a menu tree.
-Once it receives that tree, MDT will then assign it to the file's 'doctoc-tree' property.
+Once MDT receives that tree, it will assign it to the file's 'doctoc-tree' property.

 ## Options